-The overall objective of the Energy Program (ENE) is to understand the nature of alternative future energy transitions, their implications for human well-being and the environment, and how they might be shaped and directed by current and future decision makers.
+The overall objective of the Energy Program (ENE) is to understand the nature of alternative future energy transitions, their implications for human well-being and the environment, and how they might be shaped by current and future decision makers.

-The provision of adequate energy services is a precondition for socioeconomic development and human wellbeing.
+The provision of adequate energy services is a precondition for socioeconomic development and human well-being.
 Yet, present energy systems face a number of major challenges, which need to be addressed urgently and simultaneously.
 These range from the lack of access to modern energy in impoverished parts of the world to environmental problems of climate change and air pollution as well as concerns with respect to security and resilience of present systems.

 ENE's research activities combine solution-oriented and policy-relevant research with exploratory and empirical analysis.
 The main areas of research comprise: